danphilibin/conductor/docs/ABOUT.md

 **Status:** Most open-ended - research project to figure out the best format

-## Next Steps

-Start ridiculously small.
-Pick one annoying repeated task and build something that handles just that one thing in a way that actually matches how I think.
-Don't try to build the whole system yet.

-Timebox exploration to ~1 hour every Saturday morning, see what emerges.

 ## Meta Notes

 This is an experiment to see if I can work this way.
 Might discover it feels terrible or that the overhead is worse than doing it myself.
 Or might discover I'm actually pretty good at it and it unlocks a new gear.

-Building this skill also helps prepare for senior roles where I'll need to be comfortable reviewing code and guiding work rather than always being hands-on-keyboard.
+Building this skill also helps prepare for roles where I'll need to be comfortable reviewing code and guiding work rather than always being hands-on-keyboard.